What is an employee recognition program?

 Provide recognition at random intervals

 Recognition that is unexpected can sometimes be more meaningful for employees.
-Consider giving compliments, praise and thanks at random times or at other unexpected moments — unrelated to any event or organized recognition.
+Consider giving compliments, praise and thanks at random times or unexpected moments—unrelated to any event or organized recognition.
 This shows that it’s truly genuine and authentic because it’s not related to a quarterly award or regularly scheduled company event.

 Be specific and personal

-Rather than simply saying “good job,” be specific about what the employee did to earn recognition.
-Explain the impact they made on their team and the company.
-Give measurable results if you can to give it more meaning.
-For example, send an appreciation letter that describes specifically what you appreciate about the employee, noting any special skills they have or progress they’ve made during their career.
+Rather than simply saying “good job,” be specific and sincere about what the employee did to earn recognition.
+Explain the impact they made on their team and the company, and give measurable results if you can to give it more meaning.
+For example, send a handwritten appreciation letter that describes what you appreciate about the employee, noting special skills they have or progress they’ve made during their career.

 Give equal opportunities

-Because employee recognition is often given publicly to boost morale, it’s especially important to use a recognition strategy that is available to all employees.
-Be clear and specific about the requirements needed to receive them.Your goal should be attainable, and each member of your team should have a fair chance to earn the reward.
+Because employee recognition is often given publicly to boost morale, it’s especially important to consider inclusion, diversity and equity in your recognition program.
+Be clear and specific about the requirements needed to receive them, and make sure that your program doesn’t discriminate against employees based on their abilities or other characteristics.